Occupational Safety and Health Review Board

-There will be no in-person meetings due to the current status of the state of Minnesota operating under the COVID-19 pandemic.
+There will be no in-person meetings due to the COVID-19 pandemic.
 See Minnesota Statutes 13D.021 for remote meeting requirements.
-Meeting will occur via Microsoft Teams and the meeting link will be posted on this page and emailed to those who have signed up to receive notices.
-To ensure your ability to connect, attempt log in at least five minutes prior to the start of the meeting.
-Contact Debra Jevne, executive secretary, at firstname.lastname@example.org or 651-284-5294 for more information or if you are unable to connect to the meeting.
+Meetings will occur via Microsoft Teams and the meeting link will be posted on this page and emailed to those who have signed up to receive notices.
+To ensure your ability to connect, attempt to log in at least five minutes before the start of the meeting.
+Contact Elizabeth Cole, executive secretary, at email@example.com or 651-284-5235, for more information or if you are unable to connect to the meeting.

-Agenda, meeting notice and meeting materials are linked below.
+Agenda, meeting notice and meeting materials will be linked below

 The Occupational Safety and Health Review Board (OSHRB) issues decisions involving untimely contested OSHA citations and proposed penalty cases, and to review appeals of administrative law judge orders involving OSHA citations.

 Minnesota Statutes 182.664 – Occupational Safety and Health Review Board

 Minnesota Rules 5215 – Occupational Safety and Health Review Board

 Minnesota Rules 5215.5000 – Notice of appeal

 Minnesota Rules 5215.5350 – Petition to vacate a final order of commissioner